Art Research Center

 Wall at 18th and Walnut.
 Collaborative effort Thomas Stephens, Essex Garner, Ralph Feik and Stephen Collins 1985.
 Constructivist design.

 Building at 14th and Walnut Street.
-Collaborative effort of Essex Garner, Thomas M. Stephens and Corwin Garner.
+Collaborative effort of Essex Garner, and Thomas M. Stephens

 Structure torn down 2002.